Spinal, neuro and complex nursing care

 Spinal injury care

-Our specialist and dedicated team of nurses and care staff offer care to individuals who suffer with a spinal injury.
+Our knowledgeable and dedicated team of nurses and care staff offer care to individuals who suffer with a spinal injury.

 In April 2015 we were awarded a contract to provide three beds as part of a 'step-down' process for persons with a spinal injury that had been looked after in the North-West Spinal Injury Unit (SIU) at Southport Hospital.
-We work very closely with the staff at the SIU, especially the Out-Reach team, to provide seamless quality care to ensure continuous progression and the best possible outcomes.
+Although we no longer provide the ‘step down’ bed contract, we do work closely with the staff at SIU to provide short and long term placements for those patients ready to move to a community setting.

 Care is delivered as part of a rehabilitation schedule that is tailored to suit the individual requirements, and this flexibility is essential when it comes to effective management of a person’s complex needs prior to discharge.
 Special attention is paid to helping both service users and their families and friends to manage expectations as they move onto new chapters in their lives.